by Jehan Roberson

 Lois Elaine Griffith is here to tell you a story.
 An educator, poet, performer, and visual artist, Lois merged her multi-genre gift for storytelling into a career as a founding poet of the Nuyorican Poets Cafe who has advanced the Nuyorican’s message for more than 35 years.
 Now spearheading the Nuyorican Poets Cafe Founders Archive Project, Lois is tireless in her efforts to ensure that the Café’s history isn’t lost to revisionism meant to obscure what the founders set out to do in 1974—to tell the diasporic stories of Brown, Black, queer, and other marginalized folks in New York City’s Lower East Side and beyond.

 Lois and I met through her work with the Founders Archive and my role as project manager of the Hemispheric Institute Digital Video Library, a resource for digitally preserving video footage of performance practices in the Americas.
 Over the course of our professional collaboration, our numerous conversations have run the gamut of discussing Lois’ work at the Cafe, the spiritual, nature of artistic and aesthetic practice, building sustainable artist communities, and the Cafe’s pivotal role in shaping the poetry landscape.
 Part one of our conversation appears below.
-Part two will be published on Teachers & Writers Magazine in March 2019.
-The text has been edited and condensed for clarity.
+Part two of our conversation appears here.

 Jehan Roberson: Can you speak to your work as a writer and as a visual artist and finding a home at the Nuyorican?